akheron/jansson/doc/apiref.rst

 values to JSON.
 Only objects and arrays can be encoded, since they are the only valid "root" values of a JSON text.

+By default, the output has no newlines, and spaces are used between array and object elements for a readable output.
+This behavior can be altered by using the ``JSON_INDENT`` and ``JSON_COMPACT`` flags described below.
+A newline is never appended to the end of the encoded JSON data.

 Each function takes a *flags* parameter that controls some aspects of how the data is encoded.
 Its default value is 0.
 The following macros can be ORed together to obtain *flags*.

 ``JSON_INDENT(n)``
-   Pretty-print the result, indenting arrays and objects by *n* spaces.
+   Pretty-print the result, using newlines between array and object items, and indenting with *n* spaces.
 The valid range for *n* is between 0 and 255, other values result in an undefined output.
-If ``JSON_INDENT`` is not used or *n* is 0, no pretty-printing is done and the result is a compact representation.
+If ``JSON_INDENT`` is not used or *n* is 0, no newlines are inserted between array and object items.

+``JSON_COMPACT``
+   This flag enables a compact representation, i.e. sets the separator between array and object items to ``","`` and between object keys and values to ``":"``.
+Without this flag, the corresponding separators are ``", "`` and ``": "`` for more readable output.

+   .. versionadded:: 1.2

 The following functions perform the actual JSON encoding.
 The result is in UTF-8.